Landmarks of frontier Holbrook

 — A line of stone buildings south of the Holbrook depot that includes the infamous Bucket of Blood Saloon.

-— The 1898 Navajo County Courthouse where a planned public hanging of murderer George Smiley drew scorn from President William McKinley as an unseemly spectacle.
+— The 1898 Navajo County Courthouse where a planned public hanging of murderer George Smiley with fancy invitations drew scorn from President William McKinley as an unseemly spectacle.